 Urology and Incontinence Services

-A variety of conditions can cause incontinence, including nerve damage from a spinal cord injury or neuromuscular disorders.
-In women, it also may be caused by pregnancy and multiple deliveries, frequent urinary tract infections, pelvic surgery or hormonal changes such as those that occur during menopause.
-In men, incontinence also may be the result of prostate problems.
+A variety of conditions cause incontinence, including nerve damage from a spinal cord injury or neuromuscular disorders.
+Women often experience incontinence after pregnancy and multiple deliveries, frequent urinary tract infections, pelvic surgery or hormonal changes, such as those that occur during menopause.
+Men may experience incontinence as a result of prostate problems.

-- Stress incontinence, an involuntary loss of urine not caused by obstruction or injury.
+- Stress incontinence is an involuntary loss of urine not caused by obstruction or injury.
 Small amounts of urine leak from the bladder when a person coughs, laughs, sneezes, jogs or performs some type of physical activity.

-- Overflow incontinence, a condition that occurs when the bladder is too full and spills over.
-It can be caused by a blockage or obstruction of the bladder.
+- Overflow incontinence is a condition that occurs when the bladder is too full and spills over.
+A blockage or obstruction of the bladder may be the cause.

-- Urge incontinence, the result of an overactive bladder or unwanted bladder contractions.
+- Urge incontinence is the result of an overactive bladder or unwanted bladder contractions.

-When a patient contacts Shepherd Center about a bladder-control problem, a staff urologist conducts an initial exam and performs other tests as necessary.
-The physician will discuss treatment options, conduct a brief flow study and get the patient's history.
+After a patient contacts Shepherd Center about a bladder-control problem, a consulting urologist conducts an initial exam and performs other tests as necessary.
+The physician discusses treatment options, conducts a brief flow study and gets the patient's history.
 Patients are asked to record intake and output of fluid for two days in a voiding diary.

-- Videourodynamics, a combination X-ray and bladder function test that shows how the bladder works and how well it stores urine
+- Videourodynamics, a combination X-ray and bladder function test, shows how the bladder works and how well it stores urine.

-- Electrical stimulation/pelvic floor exercises, an exercise program with biofeedback designed to increase the strength of the pelvic floor muscles and return bladder control
+- Electrical stimulation/pelvic floor exercises, an exercise program with biofeedback, increases the strength of the pelvic floor muscles and return bladder control.

-- Water urodynamics, a diagnostic test that shows how the bladder works and how well it stores urine
+- Water urodynamics, a diagnostic test, shows how the bladder works and how well it stores urine.

-- Intermittent catheterization (I.C.) instruction, training on inserting a catheter into the bladder to empty urine
+- Intermittent catheterization (I.C.) instruction provides training on inserting a catheter into the bladder to empty urine.

-In most cases, incontinence can be controlled without surgery.
+In most cases, incontinence is controllable without surgery.
 Shepherd Center urologists may prescribe pelvic floor exercises, medication, urethral balking agents, behavioral techniques or biofeedback.
-In some cases, surgery may be necessary to remove an obstruction or to mend weakened muscle or tissue.
+In some cases, surgery is necessary to remove an obstruction or to mend weakened muscle or tissue.

 Treatment of incontinence is covered by most private insurers, Medicaid and Medicare.
-Our staff will assist patients to determine their medical coverage.
+Our staff assists Shepherd Center patients to determine and understand their medical coverage.